photoprism/photoprism-docs/docs/getting-started/nas/synology.md

     Note that [SQLite is generally not a good choice](../troubleshooting/sqlite.md) for users who require scalability and high performance.

     Since we don't have a Synology test device, contributions to a step-by-step tutorial using mariadb are greatly appreciated.
-    You can contribute by clicking :material-pencil: to send a pull request with your changes.
+    You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.

 !!! example ""
-    **Help improve these docs!** You can contribute by clicking :material-pencil: to send a pull request with your changes.
+    **Help improve these docs!** You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.

 This guide describes how to set up PhotoPrism using the new Synology user interface.